SimplyTechnologies/SI-Red-Backend/README.md

 or
 node dist/server.js

+You must run this after adding or modifying any controller:

+npx tsoa routes

 This will start the server using ts-node-dev with hot reloading enabled.